 - Animals such as musk deer, multicolored pheasants, snow leopards, and Himalayan Thar

 - Khumbu Icefall is the world’s highest glacier (4900m)

 - Spectacular 360-degree panorama at Kala Patthar (5,555m)

-The 13 days Gokyo Ri trek is a popular route because it passes through the beautiful Gokyo lakes, which lie in the region where Mount Everest is situated.
+The 13 days Gokyo Ri trek is a popular route because it passes through the beautiful Gokyo lakes, which lie in the region of Mount Everest.

 Gokyo Valley is the Everest area’s best-kept secret.
 This area of the Himalayas is renowned as a prime hiking spot.
 Trekking through Gokyo Valley and seeing all of its sights is an excursion you won’t soon forget.

 - This trek takes you on a quick loop around Everest’s Gokyo Valley and its lakes.

 - Gokyo Ri, at 5,350 meters, has the best views of Mt.
 Everest, Makalu, Cho Oyu, and many other Mountain ranges.